 Another issue tied to eligibility for free legal aid is the way social categories are defined.
 Since one third of population now in BH is in danger of social exclusion and poverty, the need for free legal aid is self-apparent.
 However, many NGOs and public institutions base their criteria for eligibility for free legal aid strictly on the status of the claimant (such as unemployment, civilian victims of war, etc.).
 As a result, many people who are in need of legal assistance cannot access it because it remains unaffordable even for employed people, especially in civil matters.
-For

-&lt;sup>41 Milanović, Mirna and others "System of Free Legal Aid in Bosnia and Herzegovina", cited above example, average net salary in Federation in BiH for June 2013 amounted to 423 Euros, while costs of litigation can amount to several thousands Euros, depending on the length and other elements of the case.
+For example, average net salary in Federation in BiH for June 2013 amounted to 423 Euros, while costs of litigation can amount to several thousands Euros, depending on the length and other elements of the case.
 Thus, legal aid is provided to social categories and not necessarily to those on a low income due to the fact that the social welfare system in BiH is based on belonging to a certain category and is not necessarily based on need.